 You Can Book Almost Anything Cheaper Locally

 I understand why people book adventure tour vacations from home with a company in their home country.
-(And some of the small group tour companies are a good value.)
+(And null are a good value.)
 But if you’re watching the budget and your schedule is not super-tight, you’re almost always better off skipping the middleman and booking adventures locally.
 In the old days that meant just showing up and walking into offices—which still works—but now you can frequently work out that rafting, trekking, and zip-lining in advance online or via Skype.

 Often you’ll be using the same local company as you would have if you had booked it through an agency in your own country, just without the hand-holding and the doubling in price.
 Here’s an oldie but goodie on the subject: Book Adventure Travel Locally and Save.